The short answer

 Sur-Ron is the safer, better-supported default, and it scores higher — lighter, faster out of the box, cheaper, and backed by the deepest ecosystem in the segment.
 Talaria is a legitimate choice for riders who want a bigger battery and a more motorcycle-like ride, and it wins on entry price with the Sting MX3.
 You won't be miserable on either bike — buy the one whose trade-offs match how you actually ride.

 VoltRipper is independent — we don't sell Sur-Ron, Talaria, or any bike, and our Score is based on verified specs, not who pays us.
-We disclose affiliate links before you click them, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.
+Affiliate disclosure is included on monetized pages, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.

 FAQ